 This barley corn moonshine recipe takes you back to the good old days of moonshine running when you could just throw everything you had at hand into the fermenter and watch how things play out.

-Well, you can surely do it now as well, there?s no one stopping you there.
-The approach is really simple and doesn?t involve any sophisticated methods to get things done.
+Well, you can surely do it now as well for any type of Barley Corn Moonshine, there’s no one stopping you there.
+The approach is really simple and doesn’t involve any sophisticated methods to get things done.
 Just make sure to ferment it thoroughly and manage the cuts well while distilling.

-If ya get it right it’ll be a splendid old-school moonshine that?ll make a great drink on a cold winter night, or just anytime you fee’like sipping on it!
+If ya get it right it’ll be a splendid old-school Barley Corn Moonshine that? ‘ll make a great drink on a cold winter night, or just anytime you feel like sipping on it!

 - 15 lbs of Barley